 Dr. Burtis is well-known as the editor of the current Tietz Textbook of Clinical Chemistry and Molecular Diagnostics.
-In the course of his career, he has held many AACC committee appointments and served a term on the board of directors.
-He chaired the organizing committee for the 1990 International Congress in Clinical Chemistry in San Francisco and served as President of AACC in 1989 and as Vice President of IFCC from 1999-2005.
+In the course of his career, he has held many the Association for Diagnostics & Laboratory Medicine (formerly AACC) committee appointments and served a term on the board of directors.
+He chaired the organizing committee for the 1990 International Congress in Clinical Chemistry in San Francisco and served as President of the Association for Diagnostics & Laboratory Medicine (ADLM) in 1989 and as Vice President of IFCC from 1999-2005.

 Dr. Burtis spent most of his career at Oak Ridge National Laboratory and has held positions in industry and with the Centers for Disease Control.